magikfoxzero/solari/README.md

 Anyone who wants to build a client to work with the service would be greatly appreciated as well.
 Bonus points to whoever can implement a client that uses the wake word Solari (pronounced So-Lar-ee).

+As far as a more advanced scenario, I would like to start investigating deep learning algorithms such as tensorflow, and see how they may be able to be utlized in Solari.
+Perhaps, such a framework could be used to build models relating to determining a users intention.

 And finally, any fine tuning and optimization to the api engine that the application could benefit from is also welcome.